kennethlove/django-admin-action-hero/docs/example_library_usage.rst

-that will take a batch of records, selected in the admin, make sure each record is valid, and then spawn a :external+celery:doc:`background task <userguide/tasks>`, for each record, that will apply our :ref:`custom processing function <function>` to it.
-We may need this same kind of action in multiple admins or even projects. ``django-admin-action-hero`` helps us avoid this repetition by giving us classes to handle common scenarios and an :external:std:term:`abstract base class` to use for our own custom action types.
+that will take a batch of records, selected in the admin, make sure each record is valid, and then spawn a :external+celery:doc:`background task <userguide/tasks>`, for each record, that will apply our :ref:`custom processing function <Function>` to it.
+We may need this same kind of action in multiple admins or even projects.
+``django-admin-action-hero`` helps us avoid this repetition by giving us classes to handle common scenarios and an :external:std:term:`abstract base class` to use for our own custom action types.

 First, let's define a simple :external+celery:doc:`background task <userguide/tasks>` using